-Kim Kardashian Assistant’s Tell-All Has Inside Details of Kardashia-Wests But Leaves Haters Disappointed
+Stephanie Shepherd’s Tell-All As ‘KUWTK’ Star’s Assistant Has Inside Details But Leaves Haters Disappointed

 — Rebekka Jade (@elsum_bek) May 15, 2017

-It was a big surprise to Keeping Up With the Kardashian fans when Shepherd decided to go public with her story of life as Kim’s personal assistant.
-There were those who hoped to read some real dirt about the Kardashian-West household when they dipped into the Refinery 29 article.
-Most of the time when someone that close to a celeb decides to talk, there’s plenty of dirt to go around.
+It was a big surprise to Keeping Up with the Kardashian fans when Shepherd decided to go public with her story of life as Kim’s personal assistant.
+There were those who hoped to read some real dirt about the Kardashian-West household when they dipped into the Refinery29 article.
+Most of the time, when someone that close to a celeb decides to talk, there’s plenty of dirt to go around.

 But Stephanie Shepherd is “a special kind of person,” the kind of celeb assistant “who is going to give 110 percent,” according to Bustle.
 She didn’t have a bad word to say about Kim Kardashian and Kanye West, although she did have some funny stories.

-Kim’s assistant had lots of great advice for would-be Personal Assistants, and she paints a picture of a fun family whose members are more-or-less decent to each other and have a great shared sense of humor.
+Kim’s assistant had lots of great advice for would-be personal assistants, and she paints a picture of a fun family whose members are more or less decent to each other and have a great shared sense of humor.

 Now THAT'S devotion @steph_shep. ???? #KUWTK